dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 Capture growth charts is a web application that allows users to capture and view growth data for children under the age of 5.
 The application is designed to be used by health workers to capture growth data for children and to view growth charts for children in their care.
 The application is designed to be used on a tablet or computer device and is optimized for data entry and visualization of growth charts for efficient monitoring of child development.

+# Plugin Implementation { #implement_plugin }
+Plugins allows developers to extend the functionality on DHIS2.
+These plugins enable users to customize form fields and sections within the Capture app, potentially enhancing data entry and user experience.
+The Growth Chart is using the plugin functionality to be implemented in the Capture app.

+## Prerequisites { #prerequisites }
+- DHIS2 version 2.38 or later
+- Capture app version v100.53.0 or later (Can be updated in the **App Management** app).
+- Access to the Datastore Management app.
+- Access to the App Management app.

+## Implementation { #implementation }
+### Datastore Management app
+The plugin is implemented using the Datastore Management app.

+#### capture namespace
+- Create a new namespace with the key `capture` and key `useNewDashboard`.
+    - Add the following code to the namespace.
+Make sure to change `programId` to the id of the program you want to use the plugin for.
+    ```json
+    {
+        "<programId>": true
+    }
+    ```

+- Create a new key `enrollmentOverviewLayout` in the `capture` namespace.
+    - Add the following code to the key.
+This will be the new layout for the Capture app.
+Again, change the `programId` Make sure to change the contents of `leftColumn` and `rightColumn` to fit your needs.
+    ```json
+    {
+        "<programId>": {
+            "leftColumn": [
+                {
+                    "name": "QuickActions",
+                    "type": "component"
+                },
+                {
+                    "name": "StagesAndEvents",
+                    "type": "component"
+                }
+            ],
+            "rightColumn": [
+                {
+                    "name": "TrackedEntityRelationship",
+                    "type": "component"
+                },
+                {
+                    "name": "ErrorWidget",
+                    "type": "component"
+                },
+                {
+                    "name": "WarningWidget",
+                    "type": "component"
+                },
+                {
+                    "name": "FeedbackWidget",
+                    "type": "component"
+                },
+                {
+                    "name": "IndicatorWidget",
+                    "type": "component"
+                },
+                {
+                    "name": "Notes",
+                    "type": "component"
+                },
+                {
+                    "name": "ProfileWidget",
+                    "settings": {
+                    "readOnlyMode": true
+                    },
+                    "type": "component"
+                },
+                {
+                    "name": "EnrollmentWidget",
+                    "settings": {
+                    "readOnlyMode": false
+                    },
+                    "type": "component"
+                }
+            ],
+            "title": "Growth Monitoring"
+        }
+    }
+    ```

 # Growth chart plugin upload
 Run `yarn build` in the root of the project to build the plugin.
 The build can then be found in `/build/bundle`, and is a compressed file (`.zip`).